michaelwfc/ss-hackathon-2025-finetuning/docs/hyperparameters_tuning.md

 That configuration should yield a domain-adapted 3B model capable of generating **plausible, metrics-driven credit-risk commentary** nearly indistinguishable from human analysts.

 ---

-If you’d like, I can draft a **training configuration template** (in Hugging Face PEFT + Transformers syntax) ready to drop into your pipeline — tuned for this exact SFT setup.
-Would you want that next?